TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 ## Initial Creation
 ---

 We deployed a scraper which utilized python and requestsHTML to take every used car for sale from every North American Craigslist website.
-Regions were located by continuously following *Nearby CL* links until no unexplored websited remained.
+Regions were located by continuously following *Nearby CL* links until no unexplored website remained.

 ![craigs3.png](img/craigs3.png)